omar-k1/DevOps-proejct/README.md

 ### Set Up KinD Cluster

 - **Install KinD**: Follow the official KinD installation guide to set up KinD on your system.
-- **Create a KinD Cluster**: Once KinD is installed, create a Kubernetes cluster with the following command: kind create cluster --name devops-cluster
+- **Create a KinD Cluster**: Once KinD is installed, create a Kubernetes cluster with the following comman kind create cluster --name devops-cluster